valever/Fraud-Modeling/articles/introduction.md

 Remember: The goal isn't to build the perfect model (spoiler: it doesn't exist), but to create a system that effectively protects your business while keeping your customers happy.

 Ready to dive in?
-Let's get started!
+Let's get started! 🚀

-[TODO: reference to dataset origin]
+Additional note: All the plots, code, and results I will discuss in this series are taken from my [repository](https://github.com/valever/Fraud-Modeling/tree/main) and produced using the credit card fraud detection dataset from [Kaggle open data](https://www.kaggle.com/datasets/kartik2112/fraud-detection).